Chapter 13 Payment Plan: Requirements for Confirmation

 There are additional requirements for confirmation listed in §1325, including:

 The plan must also be feasible according to the information the debtor provided in the bankruptcy petition.
 All priority debts must be paid in full.
 If the debtor's income allows a 3 year plan, but the debtor cannot pay priority claims in that time, then he can ask the court to extend the time period to up to 5 years.
-If the debtor cannot pay all priority claims within 5 years, then the plan is not feasible, and so the case would have to be dismissed or converted to another chapter.
+If the debtor cannot pay all priority claims within 5 years, then the plan is not feasible, and so the case must be dismissed or converted to another chapter.

 The debtor must have paid all domestic support obligations that were due after the bankruptcy filing date.